-Until 2014, I was an Android user.
+I was an Android user until 2014.
 The iPhone had tempted me, but enough to take the plunge.
-I used Mac computers for three years at my previous job and never did get used to their quirks.
+Despite using Mac computers for three years at my previous job, I never did get used to their quirks.
 That was a big reason why I stuck with Android.

 Then the Rookies App drew my attention.
 For about a year the company kept touting the app as “coming soon to Android.”
 That was 2013.
 Fast forward five years and the Rookies App is still only available on the iPhone.